How to Save for Your First Home in NZ (2026 Guide)

 Weekly insights on saving, spending, and making your money work harder.
 No spam.

 Buying your first home in New Zealand feels impossible.
 The median house price is over $800,000 in most cities, and a 20% deposit means finding $160,000.
-But with the right strategy, Kiwis are still getting into their first homes.
+But with the right strategy and disciplined financial goal-setting, Kiwis are still getting into their first homes.

 Here's the realistic path.